Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/exercise_python_packaging_text.md

 ## Starting remarks

-- Create a branch of the [exercise repository](https://github.com/Simulation-Software-Engineering/test-exercise-packaging/tree/main) named `<your-GitLab-username>-package` and complete all the tasks on the branch.
 - Deadline for submitting this exercise is **Thursday 25th November 09:00**.
 - The code in this exercise produces plots and in order to view them you need to use a GUI-based operating system or environment.